PhilipPragerUrbina/TensorMath/Docs/Vector.md

 If you are looking for constant size vectors, such as Vector3, see _FixedVector_.
 FixedVector has compile time size compatibility checks, and is easier to copy(to a GPU for example) or serialize.

 ### ❗ Notice ❗
-> This class makes assertions for mismatched vector sizes.
+> This class makes assertions for mismatched vector sizes and out of bound index.
 For maximum performance, define NDEBUG to remove these assertions for your release build.

 ## Usage
 ### Include